2023 Prison Officer Assessment Day Study Guide + Practice Test

 - Push and Pull Resistance Test – This will test your strength by measuring the force of kilogrammes when you push/pull against the equipment provided.
 The minimum requirement is 35kg.

 All of the above tasks will be explained and/or demonstrated several times before you begin.
-Remember to bring your sport kit and shower kit with you.
+Remember to bring your sports kit and shower kit with you.

 Completing the Prison Officer Assessment Day

-We hope you found this free guide useful?
-Good luck at your Prison Officer Assessment Day!
+Do we hope you found this free guide useful?
+Good luck with your Prison Officer Assessment Day!